Best Travel Gear for Infants and Toddlers

 We feel that being lightweight is extremely important for any travel product, which is why the finalists we chose here are all under 20 lbs.
 Note there are other portable cribs out there that we love, like the 4MOMS Breeze; but at 25 lbs, we don’t feel that these are the easiest to travel with — at least not when it involves flying.

-New from Chicco this year is the Chicco FastAsleep, which is stupid easy to pop open— one arm motion and voila!
-You can see it in action here:
+New from Chicco is the Chicco Alfa Light, which is stupid easy to pop open— one arm motion and voila!

 I still think the Lotus is the best travel crib, followed closely by the BabyBjorn Travel Crib (below).
 It’s a tried and true favorite.